Graduate School Resume: Putting Your Best Foot Forward

 - Be sure to include enough white space on your resume.
 Skip lines between paragraphs and make your margins no less than around 0.8 inches.
 Including more white space makes your document easier to read and keeps the admissions officer’s attention.

-Your graduate school resume will present your most impressive work experience, skills, and achievements.
+Your grad school cv will present your most impressive work experience, skills, and achievements.
 It is the first impression that will lead the admissions committee to want to learn more about you.
 The 5 tips above are just the beginning.
 This list of resources will teach you how to create a grad school resume that will make a lasting impression on the adcom readers.

 Learn how to write a well-written, compelling grad school resume when you work one-on-one with an Accepted grad school admissions pro.
 Your personal advisor will help you transform your experiences and accomplishments into a document that grabs the adcom reader’s attention and encourages them to continue reading through your application with excitement.
 Browse our graduate school resume services now!